Castelnuovo-Mumford regularity and Ratliff-Rush closure: Regularity of the fiber ring

+The relations in Theorem \ref{fiber} are only the initial parts of the relations in Theorem \ref{regularity}.
+As an immediate consequence, we get the inequality $\reg R(I) \ge \reg F(I),$ which was already observed by Eisenbud and Ulrich in \cite[Section 1]{EU}.

+Since $I$ is generated by elements of the same degree, $R(I)$ is a bigraded algebra over $k$.
+Eisenbud and Ulrich used the bigraded minimal free resolution to define $\reg R(I)$.
+That definition coincides with the definition of $\reg R(I)$ by means of local cohomology modules \cite{Ro}.

-The conjecture of Eisenbud and Ulrich is not true if one does not put further assumption on $A$.
-This follows from the following observation on graded Buchsbaum rings, where $A$ is called a Buchsbaum ring if $A_\mm$ is a Buchsbaum ring.
+Let $\mm$ be the maximal graded ideal of $A$.
+Eisenbud and Ulrich conjectured that if $I$ is an $\mm$-primary ideal, then $\reg R(I) = \reg F(I)$ \cite[Conjecture 1.3]{EU}.
+This conjecture is not true if $A$ is a non-Buchsbaum ring.
+This follows from the following observation.
+Note that $A$ is called a Buchsbaum ring if $A_\mm$ is a Buchsbaum ring.

-\begin{Proposition} Assume that $\reg R(Q) = \reg F(Q)$ for every parameter ideal $Q$ generated by forms of the same degree in graded factor rings of $A$.
+\begin{Proposition} Assume that $\reg R(Q) = \reg F(Q)$ for every parameter ideal $Q$ generated by forms of the same degree in graded quotient rings of $A$.
 Then $A$ is a Buchsbaum ring. \end{Proposition}

 \begin{proof} It is well known that every system of parameters is analytically independent.
 From this it follows that $F(Q)$ is isomorphic to a polynomial ring over $k$.
 Hence $\reg R(Q) = \reg F(Q) = 0$.
 By \cite[Corollary 5.7]{Tr2}, this implies that $Q$ is generated by a $d$-sequence.
 In particular, every system of parameters of $A$, which consists of forms of the same degree, is a $d$-sequence.
 Let $x_1,...,x_s$ be a homogeneous system of parameters of degree 2 of $A$, $s = \dim A$.
-Applying the above fact to the factor ring $A/(x_1,...,x_i)$, $i < s$, we can deduce that every homogeneous system of parameters $x_1,...,x_i,y_1,...,y_{r-i}$ of $A$, where $y_1,...,y_{s-i}$ are linear forms, is a $d$-sequence.
+Applying the above fact to the quotient ring $A/(x_1,...,x_i)$, $i < s$, we can deduce that every homogeneous system of parameters $x_1,...,x_i,y_1,...,y_{r-i}$ of $A$, where $y_1,...,y_{s-i}$ are linear forms, is a $d$-sequence.
 By \cite[Corollary 2.6]{Tr}, a local ring $(B,\nn)$ is Buchsbaum if there exists a system of parameters $x_1',...,x_s'$ in $\nn^2$, $s = \dim B$, and a generating set $S$ for $\nn$ such that $x_1',...,x_i',y_1',...,y_{s-i}'$ is a $d$-sequence for every family $y_1',...,y_{s-i}'$ of $s-i$ elements of $S$, $i = 1,...,s$ (the term absolutely superficial sequence was used there for $d$-sequence).
 From this it follows that $A$ is a Buchsbaum ring. \end{proof}

 The following example shows that $\reg R(I)$ can be arbitrarily larger than $\reg F(I)$ even when $I$ is a parameter ideal in an one-dimensional non-Buchsbaum ring.

 \begin{Example} {\rm Let $A = k[x,y]/(x^t,xy^{t-1})$, $t \ge 2$.
 Then $A$ is a non-Buchsbaum ring for $t \ge 3$.
 Let $I = yA$.
 It is clear that $\reg F(I) = 0$.
 Using Theorem \ref{regularity}, we have $\reg R(I) = \min\{n \ge 0|\ y^{n+1}A \cap (0:yA) = 0\} = t-2.$} \end{Example}